 SDG Logo

-We are guided by the UN - Sustainable Development Goals (SDGs) and the global vision of the Caritas Confederation to create a world without hunger by 2025.
+We are guided by the UN - Sustainable Development Goals (SDGs) and the global vision of the Caritas Confederation to create a world without hunger.

 The future of agriculture is in the hands of smallholder farmers.
-They are not only the target group of SAFBIN but they are the solution
+They are not only the target group of SAFBIN but they are part of the solution

 Small-scale farmers are becoming researchers in their own farms.
-They exhibit higher productivity and cropping intensity while using the simplest means like improved varieties, shifting of sowing dates, seed banks etc. and contribute to reduce consumption of resources for achieving higher income.
+They exhibit higher productivity and cropping intensity while using the simplest means like improved varieties, shifting of sowing dates,setting up seed banks etc. and optimise resource use for achieving higher income.

 Though they are the hardest hit by climate change, they are also the best adaptors of the phenomenon through the local practices that are unique to them.
-Bringing them together, SAFBIN banks upon the smallholder farmers' collectives to achieve the global goals of SDGs in the four countries of Bangladesh, India, Nepal and Pakistan in the South Asian region.
-The cooperation and the exchange of knowledge across the political boundaries of the four countries are also unique.
-The programme is headed by Caritas Austria with the support of Caritas Switzerland and implemented by the Caritas organisations in Bangladesh, India, Nepal and Pakistan.
+Bringing them together, SAFBIN banks upon the smallholder farmers' collectives to achieve the global goals of SDGs in the five countries of Bangladesh, India, Nepal, Pakistan and Sri Lanka in the South Asian region.
+The cooperation and the exchange of knowledge across the political boundaries of the five countries are also unique.
+The programme is conceptualised and implemented by Caritas organisations in Bangladesh, India, Nepal, Pakistan and Sri Lanka with continuous accompaniment and support of Caritas Austria, Caritas Asia and other global partners who believe in the potential of smallholder farmers to create a better world.

 Illustration